Juicymo/iot-robotic-arm/README.md

    - `Board` to `Arduino Duemilanove or Diecimila`
    - `Processor` to `ATmega328P`
    - `Port` to first available
-- make cahnges - optional
+- make changes - optional
 - click on `Upload`
 ## Architecture overview